flare-foundation/docs/docs/infra/data/deploying.md

 ## First steps

 To facilitate an easier start, one can use the kick-off NPM package [referenced here](../../dev/index.md).
-This package showcases the main contracts related to whitelisting a price provider and submitting prices.
+This package showcases the main contracts related to whitelisting a data provider and submitting prices.
 The package enables you to deploy FTSO mock contracts in a local setup, and submit prices to those contracts.
-Working with the package should help all setup stages for your price provider.
+Working with the package should help all setup stages for your data provider.

 Working with this package is mostly identical to providing prices on-chain.
 Below aspects would be the same as working on-chain: